Empanada | Argentinian Onion and Cheese Empanada

 Fillings -

 I used Spanish sweet onions as the filling for my vegetarian empanada recipe.
-You can use any onion, but make sure you caramelize them and let it sweat under low to medium heat to ensure that it releases its sweet juices.
-I also added crushed red pepper to satisfy our spice loving palette.
+You can use any onion, but make sure you caramelize it and let it sweat under low to medium heat to ensure that it releases its sweet juices.

-My MIL is here with us now and she does not like cheese.
-I made a few of the empanadas with just the onions and she really enjoyed it.
+I also added crushed red pepper to satisfy our spice-loving palate.
+My MIL is here with us now, and she does not like cheese.
+I made a few of the empanadas with just the onions, and she really enjoyed it.

 Shaping -

-Coming to shaping of the empanada, I wanted to try out the rolling technique that is used in many of the Indian desserts like this Kusli from Chhattisgarh.
-I had used fork to seal the edges when I made them couple of year back, but this time, I tried out the rolling technique.
-It was one of the most effective way to keep the filling inside and I would highly recommend trying this technique out instead of using the fork.
-It does take a bit of practice and is a little time consuming, but definitely worth the effort.
+Coming to shaping the empanada, I wanted to try out the rolling technique that is used in many Indian desserts like this Kusli from Chhattisgarh.
+I used a fork to seal the edges when I made them a couple of years back, but this time, I tried out the rolling technique.

 Preparation time - 20 minutes plus 3 hours of chilling time